-Following are some of the important changes done in the MCS Act, 1960 and also in the Model Bye-laws of Cooperative Housing Societies.
+Following are some of the important changes done in the Maharashtra Co-Operative Society Act, 1960 and also in the Model Bye-laws of Cooperative Housing Societies.

 The condition for membership –

 Applicant to take 10 shares of Rs.50 each as against 5 shares.
 Bye law No.22 on rights of membership talks about the right to receive the notice of demand from society if there is an increase in the minimum contribution of a member in share capital.

 Ownership in the property individually or jointly with others is must and whose name does not stand first in the share certificate.